Three-Dimensional Simulation of the University of Hawai`i FEL Oscillator with Cavity Desynchronization

 \section{Short-Bunch Operation with Desynchronization}

-To further investigate superradiant emission in the short bunch regime, we simulate FEL oscillator operation using a shorter electron bunch with a FWHM duration of 0.5~ps, which is slightly smaller than the slippage length~0.51~ps.
-Achieving this shorter bunch length experimentally is a key goal of the planned upgrade to the UH~Mānoa FEL facility.
-It may be realized through a combination of thermally-assisted photoemission for enhanced cathode performance~\cite{torgasin2017thermally}, bunch compression via existing magnetic chicanes, laser-based beam shaping using a synchronized optical laser with a spare undulator available in the lab~\cite{li2024beam}, and accelerator-based machine learning algorithms for beam optimization~\cite{edelen2020machine}.
+To go beyond the nominal operation parameters at UH, we simulate FEL oscillator operation using a shorter electron bunch with a FWHM duration of 0.5~ps, which is comparable to the slippage length, and roughly two cooperation lengths.

 Note that we set the simulation time slice to be about three times the resonant radiation period.
 This choice is consistent with the slowly-varying envelope approximation employed by \texttt{GINGER-3D}, in which the field envelope varies on timescales longer than the radiation period.
-In the short bunch case, the FEL reaches saturation significantly faster than in the nominal 2~ps case, as shown in Fig.~\ref{fig:power_pass}.
-Even in perfect synchronization, the peak power increases from 86~MW in the 2~ps case to 392~MW in the 0.5~ps case.
+In the short-bunch case, the FEL reaches saturation significantly faster than in the nominal 2~ps case, as shown in Fig.~\ref{fig:power_pass}.
+Even in perfect synchronization, the peak power increases from 410~MW in the 2~ps case to 4.45~GW in the 0.5~ps case.

+We repeat the desynchronization scan described in Sec.~\ref{sec:desync} to study its effect on the radiation pulse evolution.
+In Fig.~\ref{fig:profiles_0.5ps}(a), we observe a relatively large shot-to-shot variation at small desynchronization, where the result is more sensitive to the initial shot-noise seed.
+This suggests that, for such fine desynchronization, the oscillator may select different longitudinal mode structures, leading to more or less favorable temporal overlap with the electron bunch.

-We repeat the desynchronization scan described in Sec.~\ref{sec:desync} to determine the optimal cavity length shortening for the short-bunch configuration.
-The optimal desynchronization is found to be $d=0.002$ both based on peak power and pulse energy (see Fig.~\ref{fig:profiles_0.5ps}(a)), more than a factor of two smaller than that for the 2~ps case under the same machine and beam conditions.
-Because the short bunch saturates more quickly, the simulation after 400 passes represents a regime where gain is slowed and the lethargy effect has already relaxed.
+For $d\ge0.002$, the imposed cavity shortening becomes the dominant effect, and the radiation pulse is consistently shifted toward the head of the bunch, leading to improved overlap and the observed enhancement in output power.
+We note that this optimal desynchronization is smaller than the $d=0.01$ case for the 2~ps bunch.
+Because the short-bunch saturates more quickly, the simulation after 400 passes represents a regime where gain is slowed and the lethargy effect has already relaxed.
 This result underscores the importance of dynamic desynchronization for short-bunch operation, which we will explore in future work.